ZaHooman/AutomatedCompostBin-RAE/README.md

 - `docs/`: Manuals, FAQs, and additional resources.
 - `test/`: Testing scripts and results.

-## 🧩 How to Get Involved
-We’re building this project with collaboration in mind!
-Here's how you can contribute:
-- **Developers**: Help refine the software or add features.
-- **Designers**: Enhance the interface or physical aesthetics.
-- **Eco-Enthusiasts**: Test the system and share feedback.

 ## 🌐 Join Us
 Be part of this exciting journey towards a greener planet!
 Star this repository, contribute, or share with your network to amplify the impact.
 Together, we can make sustainability smarter and more accessible.